 1. Copic Marker SB12 12-Piece Sketch Basic Set

-I know it can be hard to buy copic markers because of the number of options you have out there.
-I would suggest this one as a copic starter set.
-It’s the best copic marker set for beginners because it comes with 12 basic colors that you can use to get started.
-It can be the base of your copic collection.
+I know it can be hard to buy Copic markers because of the number of options you have out there.
+I would suggest this one as a Copic starter set.
+It’s the right Copic marker set for beginners because it comes with 12 basic colors that you can use to get started.
+It can be the base of your Copic collection.

 These markers are packaged in a clear and sturdy case.
 I find it easy to bring because the case keeps the markers organized and it doesn’t get squashed inside my bag like soft carrying cases do.
 Also due to its clear case, it makes it easier for me to see the colors I want to use.